top of page

 1. Enforce access controls

-Limiting access reduces the chances of unauthorized use, abuse, or compromise.
+Limiting access reduces the chances of unauthorized use or compromise.

-✅ Actionable takeaway: Apply the principle of least privilege—only give users access to the data and systems they need to do their jobs.
-Use strong authentication, multi-factor authentication, role-based access, and regular access reviews to keep permissions in check.
+Actionable takeaway: Apply the principle of least privilege—grant users access only to the data and systems they need.
+Use strong authentication and regular access reviews to control permissions.

 2. Protect data and backups

-Your data is your most valuable asset—and a common target.
+Your data is a valuable asset and a common target.

-✅ Actionable takeaway: Encrypt sensitive data in transit and at rest.
+Actionable takeaway: Encrypt sensitive data in transit and at rest.
 Ensure backups are isolated, regularly tested, and protected from tampering or ransomware.
-Implement data loss prevention (DLP) tools where appropriate.
+Implement data loss prevention (DLP) tools as needed.

 3. Train staff on security

-✅ Actionable takeaway: Provide regular, role-based security training that goes beyond checking a box.
-Cover phishing, password hygiene, acceptable use, and how to report suspicious activity.
-Reinforce training with simulations and ongoing awareness campaigns.
+Actionable takeaway: Provide role-based security training that covers phishing, password hygiene, acceptable use, and reporting suspicious activity.
+Reinforce training through simulations and awareness campaigns.

 4. Harden systems

-Reducing the attack surface makes it harder for threats to gain a foothold.
+Reducing the attack surface makes it more challenging for threats to gain a foothold.

-✅ Actionable takeaway: Disable unnecessary services, apply secure configurations, and patch systems regularly.
-Use security baselines and hardening guides (like CIS Benchmarks) to standardize and enforce system security across your environment.
+Actionable takeaway: Disable unnecessary services, apply secure configurations, and regularly patch systems.
+Use security baselines to standardize system security across your environment.

-These are not one-time actions — they require continuous refinement and investment.
+These actions must be continuous.
+They require ongoing refinement and investment.
 The more layered and adaptive your defenses, the greater your chances of staying left of boom.

 Detect: Find and Respond to Threats Before They Escalate

 No system is immune to compromise.
-Detection ensures you’re not flying blind—it's about identifying threats quickly so you can respond before serious damage is done.
+Detection ensures you’re not flying blind—it's about identifying threats quickly so you can respond before serious damage occurs.

 The Detect function focuses on: